triad-prgm-contest-2022/triad-prgm-contest-2022.github.io/README.md

 <p class=MsoNormal>&nbsp;</p>

 <p class=MsoNormal>Write a program that will interpret a simple stack oriented
 script language.
 The script language starts with data declarations followed by commands.
 Data declarations are one to a line in the format:</p>

 <p class=MsoNormal align=left style='margin-top:6.0pt;margin-right:0in;
 margin-bottom:6.0pt;margin-left:0in;text-align:left'><span style='font-family:
 "Arial",sans-serif'>variablename number</span></p>

 <p class=MsoNormal>where variablename is the name of a program variable.
 Program variables are case insensitive and may contain only letters.
 The number is an integer value.
 There may be up to 16 variables.
-The end of the variable list is denoted by a line containing only  "<span style='font-family:
+The end of the variable list is denoted by a line containing only “<span style='font-family:
-"Arial",sans-serif'>program</span>".
+"Arial",sans-serif'>program</span>”.
 Following the program line are executable statements.
 There are seven possible statement types:</p>

 <p class=MsoNormal>&nbsp;</p>

 <p class=MsoNormal align=left style='margin-top:0in;margin-right:0in;
 margin-bottom:6.0pt;margin-left:.8in;text-align:left;text-indent:-.8in'><span
 style='font-family:"Arial",sans-serif'>push </span><i>var</i><span
 style='font-family:"Arial",sans-serif'>    </span>Push the value of the
 specified variable onto the stack.</p>

 <p class=MsoNormal align=left style='margin-top:0in;margin-right:0in;
 margin-bottom:6.0pt;margin-left:.8in;text-align:left;text-indent:-.8in'><span
 style='font-family:"Arial",sans-serif'>pop </span><i>var</i><span
 style='font-family:"Arial",sans-serif'>      </span>Remove the top of stack
 value and store it in the specified variable.</p>

 <p class=MsoNormal align=left style='margin-top:0in;margin-right:0in;
 margin-bottom:6.0pt;margin-left:.8in;text-align:left;text-indent:-.8in'><span
 style='font-family:"Arial",sans-serif'>add             </span>Add the top two
 values on the stack.
 Remove the two values on top of the stack and store the addition result on the top of the stack.</p>

 <p class=MsoNormal align=left style='margin-top:0in;margin-right:0in;
 margin-bottom:6.0pt;margin-left:.8in;text-align:left;text-indent:-.8in'><span
 style='font-family:"Arial",sans-serif'>sub             </span>Subtract the top
 of the stack value from the value immediately below the top of the stack.
 Remove the two values on top of the stack and store the subtraction result on the stack.</p>

 <p class=MsoNormal align=left style='margin-top:0in;margin-right:0in;
 margin-bottom:6.0pt;margin-left:.8in;text-align:left;text-indent:-.8in'><span
 style='font-family:"Arial",sans-serif'>mult            </span>Multiply the top
 of the stack value with the value immediately below the top of the stack.
 Remove the two values on top of the stack and store the product result on the stack.</p>

 <p class=MsoNormal align=left style='margin-top:0in;margin-right:0in;
 margin-bottom:6.0pt;margin-left:.8in;text-align:left;text-indent:-.8in'><span
 style='font-family:"Arial",sans-serif'>div              </span>Divide the top
 of the stack value by the value immediately below the top of the stack.
 Remove the two values on top of the stack and store the division result on the stack.</p>

 <p class=MsoNormal align=left style='margin-top:0in;margin-right:0in;
 margin-bottom:6.0pt;margin-left:.8in;text-align:left;text-indent:-.8in'><span
-style='font-family:"Arial",sans-serif'>display       </span>Display  "Top of
+style='font-family:"Arial",sans-serif'>display       </span>Display “Top of
-stack:" followed by the value of the top of the stack.
+stack:” followed by the value of the top of the stack.
 The value on the top of the stack is not changed or removed.</p>

 <p class=MsoNormal>&nbsp;</p>

 <p class=MsoNormal>There may be up to 256 program statements.
 The end of the
-program statements is denoted by a line containing only  "<span style='font-family:"Arial",sans-serif'>end</span>".
+program statements is denoted by a line containing only “<span style='font-family:"Arial",sans-serif'>end</span>”.
 All variable names and commands are case insensitive, so <span style='font-family:"Courier New"'>ADD</span>,
 <span style='font-family:"Courier New"'>add</span> and <span style='font-family:
 "Courier New"'>Add</span> are all the same.</p>